 / Motasoft Administrator

-Tyres – when did last you check yours?
+Tyres – when did you last check yours?

 Tyres are a vital component of your car – but when was the last time you checked yours?
 Many people neglect their tyres, only noticing them if they get a puncture and it stops them from driving.

-At Hilltop Garage Horndean, when carrying out Mot and car servicing we often find tyres in poor condition.
+At Hilltop Garage Horndean, when carrying out MOT and car servicing we often find tyres in poor condition.
 Most car owners are sometimes completely unaware that their tyres are worn out or in some cases downright dangerous.

 Below is an image of a tyre we found during a routine inspection.
 The tyre has suffered damage to the casing, possibly by being kerbed or damaged by a pothole in the road.
 A very large bulge has appeared in the sidewall and tread.
 This is one of the worst we have found and it could have blown out and caused a very serious accident.